Healthcare Faces a Severe Shortage of Perfusionists

 Jefferson’s ample educational resources, supported by SpecialtyCare’s donation of technology, equipment, and software for the University’s high-fidelity simulation lab, will ensure that the perfusionists of tomorrow are equipped to manage the increasing diversity and complexity of extracorporeal assist devices.

 SpecialtyCare Clinical Manager Brian Schwartz, CCP, RN, MBA, knows this equipment and technology inside and out.
 With more than 15 years of experience in complex cardiovascular perfusion, Brian serves as the program director for the Center for Perfusion and Extracorporeal Technology Education.
 His extensive experience in clinical practice, perfusion education, and business operations makes him an excellent choice to lead the program.

 SpecialtyCare’s support of the Center’s educational program also includes mentored learning in hospital-based clinical rotations–a vital aspect of advanced education.
-With resources from our Medical Office and our unique multi-institutional national database, students interested in research are well positioned to begin graduate-level work and gain experience in publishing and speaking at industry events.
+With resources from our Medical Office and data available in SCOPE™, the SpecialtyCare Operative Procedural Registry, students interested in research are well positioned to begin graduate-level work and gain experience in publishing and speaking at industry events.

 Apply for the Brown-Brukardt Perfusion Scholarship